 Adrian contributes to community affairs through his former deputy-chancellorship of a University and advisory board positions at CEDA and the Australian British Chamber of Commerce.

-David Richardson was appointed to the Board of the Victorian Chamber in April 2016, having served almost a decade in various roles including: Regional Chairperson; Chairman of VECCI's Small Business Council; Regional Delegate at five Victorian Chamber Summits and was elected to the Executive Council in 2015.
+David Richardson was appointed to the Board of the Victorian Chamber in April 2016, having served eight years in various Chamber roles including: Regional Chairperson; Chairman of VECCI's Small Business Council; Regional Delegate at five Victorian Chamber Summits and was elected to the Executive Council in 2015.
 He is a strong advocate for SMEs and Regional Victoria.

 David holds a Bachelor of Arts and Master of Business Administration.
-He is a Graduate of the Australian Institute of Company Director.
+He is a Graduate of the Australian Institute of Company Directors.

+David leads Deakin University in Bendigo in a role that focuses on strengthening the University's engagement with industry, local government and the community.
 David has significant experience in business having been CEO for nine years of Strategem, a leading regional Accounting, Advisory and Wealth Management company with offices in Bendigo and Melbourne.
-David has recently taken up a new role with Deakin University in Bendigo that focuses on strengthening the University's engagement with industry, local government and the community.